jimmoffitt/rules-migrator/README.md

 + Clones real-time rules to Replay streams.
 + Clones rules between real-time streams, such as 'dev' to 'prod' streams.

-Given the high volumes of real-time Twitter data, it is highly recommended that rules are reviewed before add to a live stream.
+Given the high volumes of real-time Twitter data, it is highly recommended that rules are reviewed before adding to a live stream.
 If you are deploying a new PowerTrack stream, this tool can be use to migrate the rules, then verify your ruleset before connecting to the new stream

 ## User-stories  <a id="user-stories" class="tall">&nbsp;</a>